 The barn is a pole frame modern metal structure built in 2006 and includes a heated shop and large equipment storage.
 The second story has an additional apartment loft with eight bedrooms, two full bathrooms, and a full kitchen and living area that is great for overflow guests.

 The Honeymoon Cabin is an offsite and off-grid studio style structure located on the remote western portion of the property with spectacular views for hunters and wildlife enthusiasts.

-Meandering through the center of the property for over 1.5 miles is the ranch’s namesake stream, Trout Creek.
+Meandering through the center of the property for almost 2 miles is the ranch’s namesake stream, Trout Creek.
 This stream is a main spawning tributary of the famed Stillwater River and supports a healthy population of brown and brook trout ranging from 8 to 12 inches, with the occasional fish in the 15 to 20-inch range.
 The stream consists of countless oxbows and features deep holes, undercut banks, gravel runs, and shallow riffles which present intimate and technical fly-fishing experiences to even the most discerning angler.
 Trout Creek Ranch is a classic small stream fishery that’s best approached with dry flies, a 3 or 4 weight rod, and a little bit of stealth.

 In addition to Trout Creek, there are numerous blue-ribbon waters in close proximity of the ranch including high alpine lakes in the wilderness and the Stillwater River which is a prized Montana stream that’s off the beaten track.